Calculating Overtime in Colorado

 What Are the Penalties for Overtime Pay Non-Compliance?

 In short, overtime non-compliance penalties can be up to $1,100 for each violation plus back pay; these penalties can add up quickly.
-If an employee files a claim against you, the agency is obligated to investigate and the burden will be on you to provide payroll records for at least 3 years and time card records for at least 2 years for all your employees.
+If an employee files a claim against you, the agency is obligated to investigate and the burden will be on you to provide payroll records for at least 3 years for all your employees.
 Keep in mind, a complaint can be filed by any employee current or former for up to two years or longer if the violation was deemed willful.

 How Should I Track and Calculate Overtime?